 Mwanjati Village School Trust (MVST)

-The Mwanjati Village School Trust was founded in 2007 and is run by four trustees Carol Mtitimila (a former parent), her nephew Anthony (who chairs the charity), David Owen (one of our parents) and Miss McGann, our headteacher.
+The Mwanjati Village School Trust was founded in 2007 and run by four trustees Carol Mtitimila (a former parent), her nephew Anthony (who chairs the charity), David Owen (another of our former parents) and Miss McGann, our former headteacher.
 The original aim of the charity was to raise funds to build a school in Anthony’s home village and to employ a small team of teachers.
 The school opened in September 2007 and another classroom was added in 2009.

 One aspect of the parents' roles involves organising the monthly cake stalls that take place on the last Thursday of the month at the end of the school day, with any surplus cakes being sold to children at playtime on Friday morning.
 The proceeds are used to pay the salaries of the three teachers who work in the school in Mwanjati.
 Anthony Mtitimila recently brought news of the completion of the latest building project.
 A team of builders working alongside the villagers, have added a further three classrooms.
 This means that we were able to appoint another teacher in the very near future (bringing the total number of teaching staff to four).
 Further information about the work of the charity and some up-to-date photos are available below.
 The monthly cake stall held after school will continue to raise the funds needed to help pay the teachers’ salaries.
 Children at Twiss Green are also collecting loose change in Mwanjati money boxes (for which they receive a certificate) which all adds up to help raise even more for the school, teachers and children.